RoryDuncan/aghs/docs-src/api.md

 #### Aghs.canvas
 Type: `HTMLCanvasElement`
-A reference to the current layer's canvas context.

-#### Aghs.context
-Type: `CanvasRenderingContext2D`
-A reference to the currently used layer's _canvas context_.
-Useful for referencing, but should not be modified.

-#### Aghs._
-Type: `CanvasRenderingContext2D`
-A reference to the primary context (the one located on the DOM).
-Can be considered the drawing context.
+A reference to the Renderer's primary canvas, found on the DOM.

 #### __frame
 Type: `Number` (integer)